 In the 1970’s, as psychiatric hospitals closed in Ontario, patients were forced to live without adequate support services.
 To avoid the revolving door syndrome of frequent hospital admissions and homelessness AIS developed an innovative solution and became a leader in providing supportive housing.

 1972 -1976: AIS pioneered a community-based mental health service that was well-received by clients and mental health providers.
 Board volunteers created a supportive housing model.
 They oversaw the property management of seven apartment units above a store in the east end of the City of Toronto.
 This successful experience established a model and standard that many others have followed.
 Volunteerism was a mainstay of AIS.
 For over four years, the agency operated solely with the compassion and energy of volunteers!

 1986: AIS expanded the successful model.
 Constructing a 15-unit apartment building in Riverdale provided permanent, affordable, supportive housing to people who were living in transient situations.

 Newly hired community support workers provided tenants with a range of services such as assessment, supportive counseling, advocacy, and skills teaching.

 1995: Couples and families moved into AIS’s newly built 13-unit building in Toronto’s Beaches neighbourhood to extend this independent model of supportive housing.

 1997: AIS created a community development program to complement the support service and to provide tenants with opportunities for developing leadership skills.

 2001: AIS purchased a mixed-use residential/commercial building in the Annex to address the growing problem of homelessness on the streets of Toronto.
 This innovative funding model was a first for the supportive housing community.
 Revenue from this commercial enterprise has provided additional funds.
-We hope to one day leverage this building in order to expand our housing portfolio.
+We hope to one day leverage this building to expand our housing portfolio.

-AIS has released it's 2016 Spring Newsletter.
+AIS has released it's 2017 Summer Newsletter.